macd/beefalo.c/README.md

 The best bet for generating a lexer in Julia at the present time seems to be the package Automa.jl (really a nice piece of work).

+## Supported platforms
+Well, you might think that resurrecting a 20 year old autotools based build might not go well and you would be right.
+So the only supported platforms are linux on x86_64 (with glibc) and linux on aarch64 (also with glibc)

 ## This is a Hack
 In case it's not yet apparent, this is a hack, although someone might find it useful.
 So, none of the testing has been ported over to the